mvolkmann/blog/src/rust.md

         // This argument is positional (an "arg").
         // Positional arguments can come before or after named arguments.
-        // Their order is the order in which they are defined
+        // Their order is the order in which they are defined here
-        // unless the `index` method is called.
+        // unless the "index" method is called.
-        // This specifies the position and is only used on positional arguments.
+        // It specifies the position and is only used on positional arguments.
-        // When this is done, `takes_value` defaults to `true`.
+        // When the "index" method is used, "takes_value" defaults to "true".
         .arg(
             Arg::with_name("size")
                 .takes_value(true)